We are the UK's leading supplier of road fuel and are growing internationally.

 To minimise the land use change impacts and improve the emissions savings of our biofuel, we use biofuels from wastes wherever possible

-We have made significant investments in our biodiesel manufacturing infrastructure in order to be able to increase our use of waste based biodiesel and source the most sustainable feedstocks.
+We have made significant investments in our biodiesel manufacturing infrastructure in order to be able to use waste based biodiesel and source the most sustainable feedstocks.

 We are carrying our pioneering work with waste oil suppliers globally to demonstrate traceability back to the restaurant.

 Preventing land use change and protecting biodiversity

 We obtain verifiable evidence on the origin and sustainability impact of every litre of biofuel we blend into our fuel, to demonstrate compliance with the requirements of the EU Renewable Energy Directive.
 These prohibit use of crops grown on newly deforested land.

 To meet our biofuel supply obligations, under the UK’s Renewable Transport Fuel Obligation (RTFO) we blend biofuel into our petrol and diesel up the maximum permitted by fuel quality standards (maximum 7% in diesel and 5% in petrol).
 Information about the biofuel we've blended in the UK is provided on a year-to-date basis.